 World War Lee Enfield rifles, now rusting and dangerous, might mysteriously appear,

 then disappear, ghostlike.
-This was a sort of recycling precursor to today’s community
+This was a sort of recycling precursor to today’s community-managed waste management.

 My younger brother came running up to me, “Mrs Hepburn’s garden has a

 square boat in it,” he shouted.
 Over a low privet hedge, I saw what at first looked like a bath upside down.
 The object, discoloured with green moss and the trace marks of dead plants, lay among sticks of